panther-labs/panther_analysis_tool/README.md

 Or upload packages directly into Panther:

-_Note, this expects your environment to be setup the same way as if you were using the AWS CLI, see the setup instructions [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html).
-We also recommend using a credentials manager such as [aws-vault](https://github.com/99designs/aws-vault)._

 ```
 $ panther_analysis_tool upload --path tests/fixtures/valid_policies/ --out tmp
 [INFO]: Testing analysis packs in tests/fixtures/valid_policies/